FausticSun/hierarchical_planning/README.md

 env = gym.make('MultiGrid-EmptyEnvV2-hidden-20x20-v0', agents=2, render_mode='human')
 agents = AgentCollection(num=2)
+# this is where you would insert your initial plan from LLM
 agents.tell({
     0: "search(1, 1, 10, 10, 15, 5)",
     1: "search(1, 1, 10, 10, 5, 15)"